Original concept by Mary Suttle and Kim Chen. Renderings, design research, and sketches by Mary Suttle.

 The 3D form exploration focused heavily on texture development, and how the forms fit in someone’s hands.
 It was important that the canister was easy to hold and use, because people would be handling this on an everyday basis.
 When creating the 3D forms, we began considering material selection for the canister.

 Uovo is an interactive coffee canister that stores coffee beans.
 It measures out the perfect amount of coffee beans, depending on how many cups of coffee you wish to make.
 The canister is airtight, to preserve the beans for optimal brewing.
 The coffee canister involves twisting and turning to create a ritual when preparing the coffee.
 The actions create a muscle memory that ties the user to the coffee making process.
+The uovo canister honors the careful consideration and thought that went into selecting your coffee.
+The coffee beans tell a story and are a part of an experience, and the vessel they are stored in should be on the same level.

 The base of the coffee canister is twisted to line the cup measurements up with the cut out insert on the canister.
 The bottom of the canister is then pulled to the desired measurement, in cups of coffee.
 The canister is then turned upside down, and the lid swivels open to deposit the coffee beans.